MrMeatfloss/TheUltimateGuide/README.md

-# What is this?
+# Introduction
-This website is the ultimate guide for newcomers who have developed an interest in saxophones.
+Welcome!
+This website is the ultimate guide for newcomers who have developed an interest in saxophones and are now getting started in playing.
+Follow this ultimate guide to learn which type of saxophone suits YOU the best.

 Saxophones